yottajunaid/Master-Darknet/content/docs/getting-started.md

 🔍 Forensics & deanonymization (academic perspective)

-📊 Case studies (historical, verified, non-fictional)
+📊 Case studies (verified, non-fictional)

 🗂️ etc..............

-Think of this as a living textbook, not a tutorial blog. **Just Bookmark this site, and I will cover every aspects of Daknet**
+Think of this as a living textbook. **Just Bookmark this site, and I will cover every aspects of Darknet**
 # Want to Contribute or Add Content to Master-Darknet [click here](https://github.com/yottajunaid/Master-Darknet/blob/main/contribute/CONTRIBUTING.md)

 ## Legal & Ethical Disclaimer